-Although the sentiment for an independent state had been in the air since the early 1950’s Uma said it was not until 1994 that the movement really caught fire.
-This was in response to the implementation of reservations that privileged the plains people of present day Uttar Pradesh.
+“The sentiment for an independent state had been in the air here since the early 1950s, but it was not really until 1994 that the movement took shape.”
+Uma explained, “This was because of a reservation that privileged the plains people of Uttar Pradesh, over our hills.”

-All these events were taking place concurrently with the first years of armed struggle in Kashmir.
-I asked Uma and Basi what they had heard of Kashmir during the Summer of 2010.
-They knew it well.
+The first of these sets of events in Uttarakhand were taking place concurrently with the first years of armed struggle in Kashmir.
+I asked Uma and Basi what they knew of Kashmir during the summer of 2010.
 Uma spoke of curfews and fear.
-Basi criticised the media for distorting the truth of the situation.
-She had once travelled to Kashmir with her family for a holiday.
-A man named Ahmed had been their tour guide.
-At some point an army man had abused Ahmed, throttling him around the neck and calling him a ‘saale’ (fucker).
-Shocked, Basi asked Ahmed what this was about.
-Ahmed looked at her with faint tears in his eyes and simply said this was life in Kashmir.
+Basi criticised the Indian media for distorting the truth of the situation.
+She had once travelled to Kashmir with her family for a holiday, “A man named Ahmed had been our tour guide.”
+At one point a man from the army had throttled Ahmed around the neck, right in front of the tourists, and called him a ‘saale’.
+This is a derogatory term used across South Asia, almost always in the first person that implies you have ‘taken’ the listener’s sister in legal marriage.
+The fact this was spoken by the army to a Kashmiri civilian is illustrative of the state’s coercive use of sexual violence and its perceived legal ‘ownership’ of Kashmir as a territory as much as a body.
+“I was shocked.”
+Basi continued, “I asked Ahmed what it was all about and he just looked at me with faint tears in his eyes and said: this is life in Kashmir.”

 This conversation was made possible with the assistance of Rupin Maitreyee as translator.